WFDF (AM)

-WFDF (910 AM, "910 AM Superstation") is a commercial AM radio station licensed to Farmington Hills, Michigan, and serving Metro Detroit.
-The station is owned and operated by Kevin Adell (via his company Adell Radio Group), who also owns the market's MyNetworkTV affiliate WADL and religious broadcaster The Word Network.
-It airs a conservative talk radio format with studios and offices on West Ten Mile Road in Southfield, Michigan.
+WFDF (910 AM, "910 AM Superstation") is a commercial radio station licensed to Farmington Hills, Michigan, United States, and serving Metro Detroit with a conservative talk format.
+The station is owned by Kevin Adell via Adell Radio Group alongside WADL (channel 38) and The Word Network.
+Studios and offices are located at the Broadcast House on West Ten Mile Road in Southfield, Michigan, while the transmitter is sited on Maxwell Road in Carleton, Michigan.